arnaugamez/talks/2017/00_matefest-infofest-ub/README.md

 # Auditing WiFi networks

-Workshop during matefest-infofest 2017 at the University of Barcelona.
+Slides for the workshop "Auditing WiFi networks" by [@HackingLliure](https://twitter.com/HackingLliure) during matefest-infofest 2017 at the University of Barcelona.

-Find the slides here: https://slides.com/hackinglliure/taller-matefest-infofest#/